dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 ## Configure filename-based multi-targeting

 A standard multi-targeting pattern is to include the platform as an extension in the filename for the platform code.
-For example, _MyService.Android.cs_ would represent the Android-specific implementation of the `MyService` class.
+For example, _MyService.Android.cs_ would represent an Android-specific implementation of the `MyService` class.
 The build system can be configured to use this pattern by adding the following XML to your .NET MAUI app project (.csproj) file as children of the `<Project>` node:

 ```xml
 <ItemGroup Condition="$(TargetFramework.StartsWith('net6.0-android')) != true">